 One indicator of a greater need for screening and intervention is the percentage of cervical cancers that are diagnosed at a late stage.
 When cancers are diagnosed later, treatments may be less effective and the prognosis for survival is worse than if the cancer had been found at an early stage, before it spreads and affects other organs.
 The above map on the left shows, by Health District, which areas of Georgia have the highest percentages of women who were diagnosed with cervical cancer at a late stage (regional or distant).
-Most areas with high percentages of late diagnoses are in the southern half of the state, as well as in Public Health District 3-2 (Fulton) in metro Atlanta.
+Most areas with high percentages of late diagnoses are in the southern half of the state, as well as in Public Health Districts 2 (Gainesville) in north Georgia and 3-2 (Fulton) in metro Atlanta.